Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 An AI agent assistant must be able to grow with your business, handling increased workloads without sacrificing efficiency or accuracy.

-During a holiday sale, for example, it should manage thousands of customer queries simultaneously, ensuring no delays in support while maintaining high performance.
+During a holiday sale, for example, it should manage thousands of customer queries simultaneously.

 Real-time data processing